phillipecardenuto/neural-comp-sciint/README.md

 ## Contact

-For any questions regarding this research, please open an issue in this repository or contact [Your Name or Corresponding Author's Name] at [Your Email Address].
+For any questions regarding this research, please open an issue in this repository.